filiporestav/LLM-as-a-judge/README.md

 This is a space where you can compare two models using the technique "LLM as a Judge".
 LLM as a Judge uses a LLM itself for judging the response from two LLMs, and compare them based on certain evaluation metrics which are relevant for the task.

 In this space, our default placeholder repos and models compare two LLMs finetuned on the same base model, [Llama 3.2 3B parameter model](unsloth/Llama-3.2-3B-Instruct).
-Both of them are finetuned on the [FineTome-100k dataset](https://huggingface.co/datasets/mlabonne/FineTome-100k), but they have been finetuned on a different amount of data.
+Both of them are finetuned on the [FineTome-100k dataset](https://huggingface.co/datasets/mlabonne/FineTome-100k), but they have been finetuned on different amounts of data.

 The models were finetuned using [Unsloth](https://unsloth.ai/), a framework which allows finetuning, training and inference with LLMs 2x faster.